-I had a very stressful pregnancy right from the beginning.
-At the time, I had the Copper IUD and was in a new relationship, so it was a huge surprise when my period was late and I found out that I was pregnant!
+It's really sad that Tommy's research has found a link between stress and stillbirth, and I'm so grateful to Tommy's for funding this vital work - which hopefully will prevent others from going through what I did.
+I had a very stressful pregnancy right from the beginning; I had an IUD and was in a new relationship, so it was a huge surprise when my period was late and I found out that I was pregnant!

 Fear, uncertainty and stress

 I booked an appointment at my local early pregnancy to have my coil removed.
 During the procedure, I found out that I had a pregnancy in an unknown location; because I’d had the IUD in before, they weren't sure if it was ectopic.
 I had to wait 48 hours for blood test results and another scan to confirm that the pregnancy was in the right place.

 My boyfriend at the time reacted very badly to the pregnancy and did not want me to go through with it.
 He didn't come to any of the early hospital scans with me, and let me down last minute before a scan I had at 7 weeks to see if there was a heartbeat.
 He then broke up with me around that time, so I was also struggling to come to terms with the fact that I was going to be a single mum.